 Athena SWAN Awards

-The Faculty of Life Sciences are proud to announce that they have been awarded the prestigious Athena Swan Silver Award.
+The Faculty of Life Sciences (now Biology, Medicine and Health) were proud to announce that they were awarded the prestigious Athena Swan Silver Award.

 The award was created as a way to recognise institution’s commitment to tackle gender inequality in higher education.